ADHD, Anxiety, & College Applications Workshop for Parents & Families

 Gain clarity on the college application process and the executive functioning strategies needed to navigate it with less stress

-At the same time, the college application process can feel like a scary unknown with so much at stake.
-To make matter worse, it requires an immense level of Executive Functioning: attention to detail, time management, organization, self advocacy, etc.
+At the same time, the college application process can feel like a scary boogeyman with so much at stake.
+To make matter worse, it requires an immense level of Executive Functioning: attention to detail, time management, organization, self advocacy, and more.
+That is why we are offering this workshop.

 Our next Workshop is being held: Wednesday April 22nd 6-7:30pm CST

-You will learn the strategies needed to navigate the application process with confidence, and meet other families at the same stage of life.
+learn the strategies needed to navigate the application process with confidence, and meet other families at the same stage of life

 Here is what you need to know.